 What is a film festival?
-If I simply define it a film festival celebrates and showcases films of different Filmmakers.
+To simply define it this is an annual occasion which celebrates and showcases films of different Filmmakers.
 During this event, many talented people come together.
 They are rarely seen at the same time in few events.
 Film festivals are among them.
-Film festivals become more fun place as masterpiece films are screened here.
+Film festivals become a more fun place as masterpiece films screened here.
 These international events are basically annual events.

 Different Types of Film Festivals

-There are currently 9,706 unique festivals which have run at least once the past 15 years.
-Some festivals focus on a specific filmmaker, genre or subject.
+There are currently 9,706 unique festivals that have run at least once in the past 15 years.
+Some festivals focus on a specific filmmaker, genre, or subject.
 A number of film festivals specialize in short films of a defined maximum length.

-The most prestigious film festivals in the world, known as the big three which are Cannes, Venice and Berlin.
-The six major film festivals also include Toronto, Sundance and Rotterdam.
-These film festivals tend to present unreleased films or films that have only been shown domestically prior to its selection.
+The most prestigious film festivals in the world, known as the big three which are Cannes, Venice, and Berlin.
+The six major film festivals also include Toronto, Sundance, and Rotterdam.
+These film festivals tend to present unreleased films or films that have only been shown domestically prior to their selection.

 In this article, I will only cover the major iconic film festivals around the world.
 Let’s get to know their brief descriptions one after another.